- Life & Money

 If you’d like to make a medical gift tax exclusion gift, reach out to your financial advisor, attorney and/or tax professional to help ensure your gift qualifies for the exclusion.

-While there are limits to what can be given under the aforementioned exclusions, it’s possible to give more without owing tax.
-Every U.S. citizen or resident gets a lifetime exemption amount that offers you the ability to distribute a certain value of property to others during your lifetime and/or at death without incurring gift tax or estate tax.
-It’s important to note that this exemption is a unified exemption, so gifts made using this exemption can impact the total exemption remaining for the property you transfer at death through your estate.
+It may be possible to give even more without owing tax.
+Every U.S. citizen or resident gets a lifetime exemption amount.
+This gives you the ability to distribute a certain value of property to others during your lifetime or at death without incurring gift tax or estate tax.
+It’s important to note that this exemption is a unified exemption—so gifts made using this exemption can impact the total exemption remaining for the property you transfer at death through your estate.

-Thanks to the Tax Cuts and Jobs Act (TCJA) of 2018, the lifetime gift and estate tax exemption amount doubled from $5.49 million in 2017 to $11.18 million in 2018.
-The IRS also adjusts the exemption amount annually for inflation, so in 2023 the exemption amount is set to $12.92 million for single individuals and $25.84 million for married couples.
-This means that after exhausting the previously discussed gift tax exclusions, you can still gift up to an additional $12.92 million (or $25.84 million for married filing jointly) to any combination of individuals over the course of your lifetime without incurring federal gift tax.
-However, such gifts may reduce your ability to gift or bequeath property free from tax in the future.
+The IRS adjusts the exemption amount annually for inflation.
+In 2024, it’s $13.61 million for single individuals and $27.22 million for married couples.
+This means that after exhausting the previously discussed gift tax exclusions, you can still gift up to these limits to any combination of individuals throughout your life without incurring federal gift tax.
+However, such gifts may reduce your ability to gift or leave property tax-free in the future.

-At current levels the lifetime gift and estate tax exemption only affects people with substantial assets.
-However, it’s important to highlight that TCJA provisions are set to expire in 2026.
-This means that without congressional intervention, the lifetime gift and estate tax exemption will be reduced by approximately half.
-Still, even at that level, the majority of people will likely never be in a situation in which they will owe gift tax or estate tax.
+The federal lifetime gift and estate tax exemption affects only people with substantial assets.
+However, it’s worth mentioning that some important tax provisions are set to expire in 2026.
+Without congressional intervention, the lifetime gift and estate tax exemption will be reduced by approximately half.
+But even at that level, the majority of people will likely never be in a situation in which they’ll owe federal gift tax or estate tax.

 You may still owe state taxes

 While the federal gift tax exemptions are quite high, states may have different rules.
-So be sure to speak with your financial advisor, attorney and tax professional to help determine if you live in a state that levies its own gift tax and, if you do, what steps you can take to help plan for it.
+Your tax professional should know if you live in a state that levies its own gift tax and, if you do, what steps you can take to help plan for it.

-Whether you are planning to make a one-time gift or embark on a years-long journey of gifting to your loved ones, it’s important to consider how you can minimize gift tax consequences and how your gifts will impact your overall financial picture.
-That’s where the help of an experienced financial advisor comes in.
+Whether you are planning to make a one-time gift or embark on a years-long journey of gifting to your loved ones, it’s important to consider how you can minimize gift tax consequences—and how your gifts will impact your overall financial picture.
+That’s where the help of your Northwestern Mutual financial advisor comes in.
 Together, you can identify an effective gifting strategy that meets your long-term financial and life goals.

 This publication is not intended as legal or tax advice.
 Consult with a tax professional for tax advice that is specific to your situation.